Olympic Skeleton Betting Odds For Milano Cortina 2026

 What Are The Rules For Olympic Skeleton?

-Before exploring Olympic skeleton betting odds for Beijing 2022, you should understand a few rules.
+Before diving into any Olympic skeleton betting odds for Milano Cortina 2026, bettors should have an understanding of the rules.
 Skeleton is a one-man sport, consisting of a winner from the men’s and women’s divisions.
 Women and men have different weight requirements that they must meet with their sleds, however, the sled weights can sometimes be adjusted.
 Either way, the average speed per hour is 120km/hr (74.6 mph) with the track ranging from 1,200m to 1,500m.

 The sleds are not equipped with brakes and attempting to slow down is grounds for disqualification, adding to the need for full body precision in their every move.
 The winners are determined by who has the shortest time after adding up rankings from four heats.
 The times count up to 1/100th of a second, so being able to gain the maximum momentum and agility is necessary to take gold in the sport.